Monsler/Love4ME/README.md

 - Basic knowledge of Lua and Java

 ### 🛠 Build
+First, create folder called "outputs" and inside this folder create subfolder "src", where you can put your game's files.

-To build the project, simply run:
+Second, to build the project, simply run:

 ```bash
 buildjar.bat